Pamodzi current activities:

-Free condom service to Africans living in the Tri-Borough of Hammersmith & Fulham, Kensington & Chelsea and Westminster
+Free condom service to Africans living in the Tri-Borough of Hammersmith & Fulham, Kensington & Chelsea, Westminster and Camden & Islington.

 Cancer awareness programme ‘Small c’ Campaign:

 Peer education with the over 50+ age group with particular reference to BME Communities in Camden funded by London Cancer.
 Pamodzi is part of a local Health Forum bringing together mainly African and other ethnic minority organisations proving health related services in Camden and Islington.
-The fact that Pamodzi is part of a forum of up to 12 organisations enables us to reach a wider cohort of the community and allows for support, training and referrals to be provided to member organisations.
+The fact that Pamodzi is part of a forum of up to 12 organisations enables us to reach a wider cohort of the community and allows for support, training and referrals to be provided to our service users.

 Carers Awareness project:

-One to one and small discussion groups outreach project in Camden, to raise awareness and increase the uptake of services, with the aim of minimising the negative effect linked to caring such as; discrimination, reduced ability to work and inevitable poverty which can then contribute to deterioration in health in a vicious circle, within African communities in partnership with African led organisations (The African Health Forum) working in Camden and Islington, the project is funded by Camden Carers services(CCS)
+1 to 1, small discussion groups, outreach project, as well as delivering workshops in Camden; to raise awareness and increase the uptake of services, with the aim of minimising the negative effect linked to caring such as; discrimination, reduced ability to work and inevitable poverty which can then contribute to deterioration in health in a vicious circle, within African communities in partnership with African led organisations.
+The project is funded by Camden Carers services(CCS)

 Counselling & Emotional Support Services:

-Counselling with a small fee for those who can afford and we sign post to mental services if necessary.
-Counselling sessions are delivered by qualified volunteer counsellors.
+Counselling with a small fee for those who can afford.
+Appropriate referrals and sign posting to mental services if necessary.
+Counselling sessions are delivered by qualified counsellors paid and volunteers.

-We have recently been commissioned by RBKC to provide Counselling and emotional support services to all those affected by the Grenfell tragedy.
-The project is called the ‘ROC project’ The Pamodzi ‘ROC project’ offers counselling Services to enable individuals to talk about what they are going through, challenges faced and feelings in a safe and confidential environment.
+We were commissioned by RBKC to provide Counselling and emotional support services to all those who were affected by the Grenfell tragedy.
+The project is called the ‘ROC project’ The Pamodzi ‘ROC project’ offers counselling Services to enable individuals to talk about what they are going through, challenges faced and expressing their feelings in a safe and confidential environment.

 Mental Health – Camden Cultural Advocacy Service Project

 The overall aim of the project is to create new ways of co-producing services and approaches with BME communities that address mental health issues through ground up and innovative community approaches.
-In its first year the project will focus on Bangladeshi and Black African and Caribbean communities.
+1 to 1, group Counselling, peer support.
+1 to 1 practical help for participants including; making referrals to appropriate services.

 Raising Awareness on Dementia

-We aim to raise awareness of dementia amongst BME communities especially of African origin, and the resources available to people with dementia and their carers, throughout the communities that we serve.
+We aim to raise awareness of dementia amongst BME communities especially of African origin, and the support available to people with dementia and their carers, throughout the communities that we serve.